dekadentno/blockchain-notes/README.md

 # Blockchain Notes

 ### Blockchain
+- incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value
 - "shared db that contains a list of transactions (shared between the users in the netword)"
 - data is not held by any central authority and it is impossible to manipulate with the data in the chain
 - we get a shared permanent history of transactions that we can trust, it is accurate and up to date